VasylKhytrych/DevOps_course_Vasylkh_2024/README.md

 ## Task 7 setup | PROMETHEUS setup.

 All information provided before will be useful for general understanding and infra debug.
-Generally prom should be installed one on a server, that is why i added prom install in user data (CI/CD via GH Actions).
+Generally prom should be installed one time on a server, that is why i added prom install in user data (CI/CD via GH Actions).

 All you need to make this work is to: